 “I’m gonna have to science the shit out of this!” – Jason Bourne, Astronaut

 In my work as a designer, I use scientific methods and tools every day.
-Here is some of my favourites:
+Here are some of my favorites:

 Harmonies: Fibonacci numbers

 Leonardo Bonacci, better known as “the most talented Western mathematician of the Middle Ages”, or short Fibonacci introduced Europe to a sequence of numbers in which each number is the sum of the two preceding ones:

 The beauty of this sequence is that it’s an almost exact representation of the Golden Ratio – which is perceived to be the most harmonious ratio by most people.